UCL Research Data Information Security Management System Roles and Responsibilities #

 This document addresses the following requirements in the ISO 27001:2022 standard:

-2. Scope of the roles and responsibility #
+2. Scope of the roles and responsibilities #

-This document also covers the framework for determining the appropriate resources and competence which are to be available to, or possessed by, the members of each of the above groups, such that they are able to establish, implement, maintain and continually improve the ISMS.
+This document also outlines the framework for determining the appropriate resources and competencies that are to be available to, or possessed by, the members of each of the above groups, enabling them to establish, implement, maintain, and continually improve the ISMS.

 3. The Information Governance Framework #